Before digging into this post, I need to set some context.

 Like any firewall, some unintended packets get through, and one of Jess King’s mantras kept coming back to me recently as I was post-processing my decision to quit.

 Many events ensued, both over the years and very recently, prior to giving notice, which was three weeks before my last day.
 Anyone who has built a fire by hand, by which I mean use a technique such as a bow drill vs strike a match, knows that it can take a while for the pile of kindling to finally go from docile carbon to roaring flame.
-For those more inclined to books5 than bivouacs, it’s also a bit like bankruptcy:
+For those more inclined to books than bivouacs, it’s also a bit like bankruptcy:

 That’s how I’d describe finally making the decision.